Vassar-CS101/pyret-autograder/README.md

 To prepare the autograder for use with Gradescope:

-1. Create/find the respective assignment branch in the [`pyret-assignments` repository](https://github.com/Vassar-CS101/pyret-assignments).
+1. Create/find the assignment subdirectory in the [`pyret-assignments` repository](https://github.com/Vassar-CS101/pyret-assignments).

 2. Place wheats, chaffs, tests, and stencil files in their respective